JoinTheAlliance/bgent/README.md

 # bgent

-Alexible, scalable and customizable agent to do your bidding.
+A flexible, scalable and customizable agent to do your bidding.

 ![cj](https://github.com/lalalune/bgent/assets/18633264/7513b5a6-2352-45f3-8b87-7ee0e2171a30)